SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: CRISPEX

-The richer metadata in the SOLARNET cubes should result in an improved user experience compared to the LP format cubes (and to some extent also compared to the IRIS format), both when calling the program and during run-time.
-During run-time the changes are visible mostly when dealing with the WCS information, see Sect.~\ref{sec:wcs}.
+The richer metadata in the SOLARNET cubes should result in an improved user experience compared to the LP format cubes (and to some extent, also compared to the IRIS format), both when calling the program and during run-time.
+During run-time, the changes are visible mostly when dealing with the WCS information, see Sect.~\ref{sec:wcs}.
 For instance, while the LP and IRIS formats provide only scan-averaged time, the SOLARNET format's WCS information contains image timing information as function of wavelength tuning and modulation state (for tuning instruments) or of spatial position and modulation state (for (scanning) slit spectrographs).
-Also, the time-dependent spatial position is available, which allows accounting for Solar rotation during the observations when returning the Solar spatial coordinates.
-This is particularly beneficial for browsing multi-instrument data sets (e.g., CRISP plus CHROMIS, CRISP/CHROMIS plus IRIS, etc.).
-Firstly, because the image to be displayed (determined through nearest-neighbour interpolation in time) can be selected more closely in time when considering tuning filter instruments or (rastering) spectrographs.
-Secondly, because one could in principle skip creating co-aligned cubes, assuming the (time-dependent) spatial coordinates are well-defined: the pixel size difference, $xy$-translation, FOV rotation with respect to Solar north and Solar rotation would automatically be taken into account during run-time through the WCS information of the respective files.
+The time-dependent spatial position is also available, which allows accounting for solar rotation during the observations when returning the solar spatial coordinates.
+This is particularly beneficial for browsing multi-instrument datasets (e.g., CRISP plus CHROMIS or CRISP/CHROMIS plus IRIS).
+First, because the image to be displayed (determined through nearest-neighbor interpolation in time) can be selected more closely in time when considering tuning filter instruments or (rastering) spectrographs.
+Second, because creating co-aligned cubes might in principle be skipped, assuming the (time-dependent) spatial coordinates are well defined: the pixel size difference, $xy$-translation, FOV rotation with respect to solar north and solar rotation would automatically be taken into account during run-time through the WCS information of the respective files.

-Worth noting is also that to accommodate the larger size CHROMIS images (compared to CRISP and IRIS), the zooming functionality has been extended to allow zoom true to size (i.e., 1:1 data-vs-monitor pixel scale) also on screens that would normally not fit the image.
-This could in the future also be useful for visualising data from the Daniel~K.~Inouye Solar Telescope (DKIST) or the European Solar Telescope (EST) that are set to deliver 4k$\times$4k images.
+Moreover, to accommodate the larger CHROMIS images (larger than CRISP and IRIS), the zooming functionality has been extended to allow zoom true to size (i.e., 1:1 data-vs-monitor pixel scale) also on screens that would normally not fit the image.
+This could in the future also be useful for visualizing data from the Daniel~K.~Inouye Solar Telescope (DKIST; \citeads{2020SoPh..295..172R}) or the European Solar Telescope (EST; \citeads{2016SPIE.9908E..09M}), which are set to deliver 4k$\times$4k images or larger.